BarbriSFCourseDetails

 Rev. Rul.
 2023-14 states "… the fair market value of the validation rewards received is included in the taxpayer's gross income in the taxable year in which the taxpayer gains dominion and control over the validation rewards."
 Although different, both mining and staking income are subject to income tax.

-Beginning in 2025, brokers will issue New Form 1099-DA to report certain digital asset transactions, including mining and staking payments.
+Beginning in 2025, brokers will issue New Form 1099-DA to report certain digital asset transactions.
+If reportable, mining and staking payments are reported on Form 1099-MISC.
 Basis reporting, however, is not required.
 Valuing and reporting mining and staking activity is a complex but necessary requirement for cryptocurrency holders and their tax advisers.

 Listen as our notable panel of digital asset veterans explains and distinguishes between mining and staking rewards, and breaks down the tax implications of these transactions.